 - Supranational Institutions - United Nations, European Union, World Bank, International Monetary Fund, World Health Organisation, Commonwealth Secretariat.

 - Health Care and Psychology - pharmaceuticals, research and academia, behavioural economics, marketing, sustainability innovations in NHS.

 This list is far from comprehensive.
 You may also want to bear in mind that as the world's economy, climate, and political systems change, so too will the jobs associated with it.

-IB 36, to include a modern or classical language at HL5, and Mathematics and English
+IB 36 to include Mathematics and English

 Access to HE Diploma (QAA recognised) including appropriate subjects with distinction grades in level 3 units.